PASSIONLab/HUNTRESS/README.md

 - '--i' Path to the input file
 - '--o' Path to the output file

-- '--c' defines the number of cpus to be used for tuning in parallel.
-Default is 7
+- '--t' defines the number of threads to be used for tuning in parallel.
+Default is number of threads of the computers it is run.

 - '--algorithmchoice' defines the version of the algorithm to be used.
            = "FN" for matrices that only have false negatives